sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 # Load Data - Manual

 Fabric provides you capabilities in both Data Flow Gen2 as well as Data Pipelines to load your data.
+For relatively smaller files/files from SharePoint locations, Data Flow Gen2 provides you with the GetData option to fetch data from a multitude of sources.